Malka Marom: Early life

-Born in Poland or Hungary, from Polish parents, Malka moved to Palestine when she was six weeks old.
-During her teens Malka participated in the folk dancing and singing Dalia Festival, and was an actress in the first film made in Israel, A Village Tale which is housed in Stephen Spielberg's archives.
+Born in Poland or Hungary, to Polish parents, Malka moved to Palestine when she was six weeks old.
+During her teens Malka participated in the folk dancing and singing Dalia Festival, and was an actress in the first film made in Israel, A Village Tale, which is housed in Steven Spielberg's archives.
 She studied at the Seminar Lewinsky in Tel Aviv but left a year before graduation to marry and move to Canada.

 Career

-After moving to Canada she formed half of the folksinging duo Malka and Joso with fellow singer Joso Spralja which is credited with bringing "ethnic" music to Canada for the first time.
+After moving to Canada, she formed half of the folksinging duo Malka and Joso with fellow singer Joso Spralja.
+The duo is credited with bringing "ethnic" music to Canada for the first time.
 Their first performance was in 1963 at the Lord Simcoe Hotel.
-They toured Canada, the US, and England and released four LPs for Capitol Records: Introducing Malka and Joso, Mostly Love Songs, Jewish Songs, and Malka and Joso – Folk Songs Around the World.
+They toured Canada, the US, and England and released four LPs for Capitol Records: Introducing Malka and Joso, Mostly Love Songs, Jewish Songs and Malka and Joso – Folk Songs Around the World.
 They also hosted "A Wonderful World of Music" on the CBCTV in 1966.
 The two parted ways in 1967, each pursuing a solo career.
 Malka also continued dancing, she danced in Charlotte de Neve & Garbut Roberts dance company’s recital From Ancient Roots.